GhostWriters/DockSTARTer/docs/apps/watchtower.md

 # Watchtower

+## Notifications

-**Override for Notifications to your favorite method (E-mail, Slack/Discord, MS Teams are supported in Watchtower currently):**
+You can use an override for notifications to your favorite method (E-mail, Slack/Discord, MS Teams are supported in Watchtower currently):

 You would want to put this in your docker-compose.override.yml